maca88/NHibernate.Extensions/README.md

 	.ToList();
 ```

-In the above example we are eager loading a lot relations but if we want to calculate the minimum amount of queries we need to worry about one to many relations in order to prevent cartesian products.
+In the above example we are eager loading a lot relations but if we want to calculate the minimum number of queries we need to worry about one to many relations in order to prevent cartesian products.
 When we are eager loading nested one to many relations we won't have a cartesian product so we can load them in one query.
-So for the above example the minimum amount of queries to fetch all relations without having cartesian products is 3.
+So for the above example the minimum number of queries to fetch all relations without having cartesian products is 3.
 Let's see now the equivalent code using Fetch and Future methods:

 ```cs
 var query = session.Query<EQBPerson>()